What happens when you live with HIV for nine months?

 Does your ARV prescription change after nine months?

 This depends entirely on your unique circumstances and how your doctor or clinic team has structured your treatment plan.
 When you started your ARV treatment plan, you may have been prescribed a particular course of ARVs, and then had to change to a second line of ARV treatment, due to side effects or for other medical reasons.
-If you’ve had your prescription adjusted at any time before, since your diagnosis, you may need to allow a full six months from that particular point in time, for the side effects to fully subside.
+If you’ve had your prescription adjusted at any time before, since your diagnosis, you may need to allow a full 6 months from that particular point in time, for the side effects to fully subside.

-If that still doesn’t happen then you know what to do: speak to your doctor or clinic team about it.
+If that still doesn’t happen, then you know what to do: speak to your doctor or clinic team about it.
 No matter which ARV treatment plan you are on, it is critically important to continue taking your ARV medication as and when prescribed, and to raise your concerns and observations with your healthcare provider.
-In South Africa, we recently introduced three new medications that can be used as part of the ARV treatment programmes: Tenofovir, Lamivudine and Dolutegravir (TLD).
+In South Africa, we recently introduced three new medications that can be used as part of ARV treatment programmes: Tenofovir, Lamivudine and Dolutegravir (TLD).

 These drugs offer new options to people starting, or continuing with, their ARV treatment programme.
 If you need more information on these medications, talk to your doctor or clinic sister, as they will advise you on their suitability for your health, body, and lifestyle.

 How should you be feeling after taking ARVs for nine months?